 I recommend McAfee Antivirus protection to keep security across all your devices.

 The Particular Software is Not Supported On your Device

 Sometimes the computers will freeze if they don’t meet the system requirements for the software or running application.

 Of course, the heavy software can’t support all devices but they can perform with minimum system requirements.

-If your PC just has the minimum system requirements of particular software, I do not recommend you to use that because it feels heavy to your PC.
+If your PC just has the minimum system requirements of particular software, I do not recommend you to use that because it feels heavy on your PC.

 Uninstall the software that troubles your PC.
 If you want to use it, then you need to upgrade your PC configuration.
-My recommendation is to look for alternatives on the web which suit your PC.
+My recommendation is to look for alternatives on the web that suits your PC.

 The computer becomes unstable if it doesn’t have enough cooling.
 Then problems like Blue Screen, freezing, unwanted shutdowns, etc, will happen.

 - You need to install the CPU fans as many as your cabinet supports